The FAST Water Network

 The FAST Water Network was developed as a result of recommendations from stakeholder meetings and discussions

-organized by the National Science Foundation (NSF), the U.S. Department of Energy (DOE), the U.S. Environmental Protection Agency (EPA), the Water Environment & Reuse Foundation (WE&RF), the Water Environment Foundation (WEF).
+organized by the National Science Foundation (NSF), the U.S. Department of Energy (DOE), the U.S. Environmental Protection Agency (EPA), the Water Environment & Reuse Foundation (WE&RF), the Water Environment Federation (WEF).

 The FAST Water Network aims to amplify work being done at Test Bed Facilities, by addressing three barriers: (1) connecting the right partners for testing, (2) ensuring applicability of test results beyond a small geographic region, or a highly specific facility layout, and (3) acceptance of the testing data to generate market demand.
 The FAST Water Network does not manage these facilities, but serves as a neutral party helping to coordinate their work and efforts to limit redundancy and wasted effort.

 Numerous sources offer funding for piloting and demonstrating water technologies.
 Please visit our Funding Opportunities

 We are always open to assistance in this effort.
 If you are interested in engaging with the network and are not sure, how please contact Dr. Aaron Fisher: email@example.com